pydantic/pydantic/docs/concepts/experimental.md

 In this section you will find documentation for new, experimental features in Pydantic.
 These features are subject to change or removal, and we are looking for feedback and suggestions before making them a permanent part of Pydantic.

+See our [Version Policy](../version-policy.md#experimental-features) for more information on experimental features.

+## Feedback

+We welcome feedback on experimental features!
+Please open an issue on the [Pydantic GitHub repository](https://github.com/pydantic/pydantic/issues/new/choose) to share your thoughts, requests, or suggestions.

+We also encourage you to read through existing feedback and add your thoughts to existing issues.

-## Importing Experimental Feature Warnings
+## Warnings on Import

-When you import an experimental feature, you'll see a warning message that the feature is experimental.
+When you import an experimental feature from the `experimental` module, you'll see a warning message that the feature is experimental.
 You can disable this warning with the following:

 ```python
 import warnings